TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Select/Index.rst

 from the database.

 Some records are hidden or timed by start and end-times.
-This is automatically added to the SQL-select by looking in the $TCA (enablefields).
+This is automatically added to the SQL-select by looking in the $GLOBALS['TCA'] (enablefields).

-Also, if the "pidInList" feature is used, any page in the pid-list that is not visible for the user of the website IS REMOVED from the pidlist.
-Thereby no records from hidden, timed or access-protected pages are selected!
-Nor records from recyclers.

 **Note:** Be careful if you are using GET/POST data (for example GPvar) in this object!
 You could introduce SQL injections!

-Always secure input from outside, for example with intval.
+Always secure input from outside, for example with intval!

 .. ### BEGIN~OF~TABLE ###